minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/6HC-aLCQKc3Vz7IP9eeDyAI@0.5x.webp)

 You can also guide the generation with an input image, similar to [ControlNet](https://github.com/lllyasviel/ControlNet) implementations.
-Giving Gemini 2.5 Flash Image this input drawing and prompt:
+Giving Gemini 2.5 Flash Image this handmade input drawing and prompt:

 ![](docs/files/pose_control_base.png)